-Even though you may be uncertain about your major, your application for admission must include the name of the UCSD college with which you plan to affiliate (Revelle, John Muir, Thurgood Marshall, Earl Warren, Eleanor Roosevelt or Sixth College if you are applying for Fall, 2002).
+Even though you may be uncertain about your major, your application for admission must include the name of the UCSD college with which you plan to affiliate (Revelle, John Muir, Thurgood Marshall, Earl Warren, Eleanor Roosevelt or Sixth College.
 You must indicate a second and third choice in the event your first choice college closes early.
 Applicants may be reassigned to another college by the Office of Admissions and Relations with Schools if enrollment quotas prohibit first choice.
 Applicants who do not indicate a UCSD college preference will be assigned a college.